InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-10-06-regressive.md

-The ultimate iteration of civilization will face a total destruction of humanity--the world becoming unable to support our species and our ultimate extinction.
+Each iteration of civilization faces a total destruction of humanity--the world becoming unable to support our species.
-To preserve our species during this final dissolution we can consider the following options:
+To preserve our species during this dissolution we can consider the following options:
 - retreat underground or undersea
 - terraform our planet
 - retreat to space
 - repair our ecosystem (if it's not too late)

-How we respond during this time will either cause our total annihilation or shape the direction of our future evolution.
+The ultimate iteration of civilization will be when we finally manage to cause our own extinction.
+At this point, humanity's aeon will end, and, with time, our specie's only legacy will be those of us who have attained a self-sustaining acauasal existence, and perhaps also those of our species who merge with the demiurges of the various soul-harvesting religions in a manner reminiscent of the constituents of the philosopher's stones in FMA.